All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How much exercise do I need to protect my bones?

 For bone protection, we recommend at least 2 to 3 sessions of resistance training per week (even 20 to 30 minutes each) plus regular weight-bearing aerobic activity like walking (at least 150 minutes per week).
-You do not need to become a gym enthusiast.
+You don't need to become a gym enthusiast.
 Consistent, moderate activity makes a real difference.
 Body weight exercises at home count, too.

 Do I need to worry about losing teeth from bone loss?